 We are required to assess the likelihood that our deferred tax assets will be recovered from future taxable income and if we believe that they are not likely to be realizable before the expiration dates applicable to such assets then, to the extent we believe that recovery is not likely, establish a valuation allowance.
 Changes in the net deferred tax assets, less offsetting valuation allowance, in a period are recorded through the income tax provision in the consolidated statements of operations.
-During the year ended December 31, 2013, based on our evaluation and weighting of the positive and negative evidence available, we concluded that it was more likely than not that our deferred tax assets would be realizable with the exception of California R&D tax credits that have not met the "more likely than not" realization threshold criteria because on an annual basis and pursuant to current law, we generate more California credits than California tax.
-At December 31, 2013, the remaining balance of valuation allowance, which is primarily related to California R&D tax credits, was \$5.1 million.
 During the year ended December 31, 2012, based on our evaluation and weighting of the positive and negative evidence available, we concluded that it was more likely than not that our deferred tax assets would be realizable before the applicable expiration dates, with the exception of California R&D tax credits, and determined that valuation allowances aggregating to \$19.9 million were no longer needed.
 This has been reported as a component of income tax benefit in the accompanying Consolidated Statement of Operations.
+As of December 31, 2014, we believe that most of our deferred tax assets are "more-likely-than not" to be realized with the exception of California R&D tax credits that have not met the "more-likely-than not" realization threshold criteria because on an annual basis and pursuant to current law, we generate more California credits than California tax.
+As a result, at December 31, 2014, the excess California tax credit continues to be subject to a full valuation allowance.
+See Note 8 to the consolidated financial statements for further disclosures regarding our income taxes.
+If we conclude at a future financial reporting period that there has been a change in our ability to realize our California R&D credit deferred tax assets, and it is at such time no longer "more likely than not" that we will realize the tax credits before applicable expiration dates, our tax provision will increase in the period in which we make such determination.

 Our income tax calculations are based on application of the respective U.S. federal, state or foreign tax law.
 Our tax filings, however, are subject to audit by the respective tax authorities.
 Accordingly, we recognize tax liabilities based upon our estimate of whether, and the extent to which, additional taxes will be due when such estimates are more-likely-than-not to be sustained.
 An uncertain income tax position will not be recognized if it has less than a 50% likelihood of being sustained.
 To the extent the final tax liabilities are different than the amounts originally accrued, the increases or decreases are recorded as income tax expense or benefit in the consolidated statements of operations.
-At December 31, 2013, no deferred taxes have been provided on undistributed earnings of approximately \$4.0 million from the Company's international subsidiaries since these earnings have been, and under current plans will continue to be, permanently reinvested outside the United States.
+At December 31, 2014, no deferred taxes have been provided on undistributed earnings of approximately \$4.8 million from the Company's international subsidiaries since these earnings have been, and under current plans will continue to be, permanently reinvested outside the United States.
 It is not practicable to determine the amount of the unrecognized tax liability at this time.